OpenZeppelin/compound-monitoring/multisig-transactions-monitor/README.md

     - Compound multisig address

 - AE-COMP-NEW-BORROW-CAP-GUARDIAN-ALERT
-  - Fired when a new borrow cap guadian is set by Compound's multisig wallet
+  - Fired when a new borrow cap guardian is set by the Compound multisig wallet
   - Type is always set to `Info`
   - Severity is always set to `Info`
   - Metadata field contains: